bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/LED_blinking_hw.md

 </div>

-These LEDs are cycled on and off using a blink program providing a trivial aesthetic effect, but its primary purpose is a **functional verfication** of ATMEGA328P.
-Using a visual indictator allows us to determine if the MCU is bootloaded, which is a necessary step when working with a **brand-new chip**.
+These LEDs are cycled on and off using a simple blink program providing a trivial aesthetic effect, but its primary purpose is the **functional verification** of the ATMEGA328P.
+The visual indicator allows the user to determine if the microcontroller is **bootloaded**, which means it is capable of receiving code uploads.
+This check is particularly important as discrete ATMEGA328P chips are typically sold **without** a pre-installed bootloader.